Want to teach, but you’re an introvert? Like what celebrity audition tagline says, “do you have what it takes?”

 - I’m open if the discussion turns into a debate.

-- Provide new information about technology and progress of society
+- Provide new information about technology and the progress of society

 - Introduce news, studies, or discoveries they still don’t know.